KrishnaPG/juttle-cloudwatch-adapter/README.md

 #### Filtering Expression

-The filtering expression consists of any number of product or item filters, combined with `OR`.
+The filtering expression is a variable length list of conditions joined by OR.
+A condition is a product, a product + metric, a product + item, or a product + metric + item.

+If no filtering expression is provided, the returned data will consist of all metrics for all supported products.

 A product filter has the format `product="<aws product>"`, where `<aws product>` is one of the following: